Meet our Champions

 Obaje Mustapha (University of Abuja, Nigeria)

-My name is Obaje Mustapha Muhammad (surname first) and I’m a graduate of microbiology from University of Abuja, Nigeria.
+I am a graduate of microbiology from University of Abuja, Nigeria.
 As a Society Champion, with more focus on AMR and public health, I’m sure we can advance our understanding of microbial interactions and evolution and also develop innovative solutions for a better future and society.
 I’ve longed to be a part of the Microbiology Society where I can learn more and I know this Champions Scheme is the right place for me.

 Sudan